pennlabs/penn-clubs/frontend/markdown/sacfair.md

 ## 👩‍👧‍👦 Managing Members

 As you can tell, there is a lot of responsibility for club owners already.
 To help lessen the load, you can invite other officers of your club to join your club's profile.
 Click the "Manage Club" button once again, and then navigate to the "Membership" tab.
 By entering email addresses (separated by commas or newlines) you can send invites to all the officers of your club by clicking the "Officer" status under Permissions.
-You can do the same with non-officer members, but leaving their status as "Member". **Only Officers and Owners of a club can use the Manage Club button**.
+You can do the same with non-officer members, but leaving their status as "Member". **Only Officers and Owners of a club have access to the Manage Club button**.

 ![Managing Club Members](10.png)